Sasanka-GRS/Brain-connectivity-fMRI-resting-state/README.md

 ## Process flow

 Create a folder named 'data' in the parent directory ([here](/pipeline_windowed/) or []) and place the data (subject_data.mat) in it.
 If the data is in the correct format, and with the right dependency installations, the pipeline should run without errors.
 The data is first extracted in the [extract_data](/pipeline_windowed/extract_data/) folder, then normalized in [normalize_data](/pipeline_windowed/normalize_data/), then high-pass filtered in [hpf](/pipeline_windowed/hpf/), then clustered in [clustering](/pipeline_windowed/clustering/), and finally combined to regions in [combination](/pipeline_windowed/clustering/).
 The data at each stage in the pipeline is stored in the respective folders.
-Finally, the [graph learning module](/pipeline_windowed/graph_learning/) performs graph learning over the region-level time-series.
+Finally, the [graph learning module](/pipeline_windowed/graph_learning/) performs graph learning over the region-level time-series, and finally, the graphs are normalized for the weights to lie between 0 and 1, in the [normalize](/pipeline_windowed/normalize_graphs/) graphs module.
 Similar processing is done for the non-windowed graph learning also.

 ## Running the pipeline